rodigb/e-commerce_website/README.md

 ## Importing the database

+* Head to your internet browser and type "localhost", it should redirect to the dashboard.
-* Navigate to localhost phpmyadmin once the server and database is up running [image]
+* From the dashboard, navigate to phpmyadmin once the server and database is up running [image]
 * Create a database, with the name ```webdb```
 * Once created, click import databases and choose the sql file from the git folder you installed earlier (webdb.sql) [pictures?]
 Path should be /opt/lampp/htdocs/git/e-commerce_website/webdb.sql